Class of 1935

 Cecil was born on December 3, 1914, in Lyford, TX.
 He was the second of five children born to Thomas A. and Lois C. (Hawkins) Bell.
-He spent his younger years in North Central Oklahoma living in the Pond Creek, Nash, and Hunter areas, before moving to Perry, OK, at about 15 years of age.
+He spent his younger years in north-central Oklahoma living in the Pond Creek, Nash, and Hunter areas, before moving to Perry, OK, at about 15 years of age.

 During high school he served in the National Guard and worked for the CCC, returning to Perry to graduate in 1935.
 He played football for Perry High School and earned a football scholarship to Oklahoma A&M, but chose to go to work for Southwestern Bell Telephone Co. to help support his family.

 He moved his parents and siblings to Ponca City.
-Six months later they were sent to Drumright, OK for a year before moving back to Ponca City.
+Six months later, they were sent to Drumright, OK, for a year before moving back to Ponca City.

 On July 27, 1940, Cecil and Doyle B. Fiscus were married in Ponca City.
-His 40 years service with the phone company also took him to Vinita and Stillwater, but most of his work was in Ponca City.
+His 40 years of service with the phone company also took him to Vinita and Stillwater, but most of his work was in Ponca City.
 He retired as a switchman on July 1, 1970.

 Cecil was baptized as a child in the First Baptist Church while living in Hunter, OK.
-He was a member of First Baptist Church and the Disciples Sunday School Class.
+He was a member of the First Baptist Church and the Disciples Sunday School Class.

 While Cecil’s sons were growing up, he was active as a Boy Scout leader and he helped coach their football and baseball teams.

-Cecil and Doyle enjoyed traveling after his retirement, making trips to the east coast and to Alaska.
+Cecil and Doyle enjoyed traveling after his retirement, making trips to the East Coast and to Alaska.